charlieroses/charlieroses/markdownfiles/projects.md

+# Personal Projects

 ### CS-164 Online Textbook

 _HTML, CSS, JavaScript_

-* A textbook companion to the course CS-164 : Introduction to Computer Science at Drexel University
+* A text companion to the course CS-164 : Introduction to Computer Science at Drexel University
 * Used to further explain concepts covered in lecture in writing
 * Currently covers most of the topics from the course